Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Firearm Attack Modifiers

-- Hunker Down: if you are in cover and stay there without engaging the enemy, anyone shooting at you rolls with [-].
+- Hunker Down: if you already are in cover and stay there without engaging the enemy, you cannot be hit.
 - Aiming: you can spend your action to aim in order to roll with [+] on your shot in the next round.
 - Diving for Cover: once per round as a reaction to being shot at, you may spend your action and movement and make a SPE save.
 If you succeed, enemies roll with [-].
 - Fast Moving: roll with [-] when you or your target is moving fast.